Previous Residencies

 Moriyasu, while at Mission Street Art made many works on paper with inks, watercolors and oil paints.

-Moriyasu will led a Sumi ink painting workshop at the Jemez Springs Public Library on Saturday, October 1 from 11:30-1pm.
+Moriyasu led a Sumi ink painting workshop at the Jemez Springs Public Library on Saturday, October 1 from 11:30-1pm.

 This project was supported in part by New Mexico Arts, a division of the Department of Cultural Affairs, and by the National Endowment for the Arts.
 Additional support provided by Friends of the Jemez Springs Public Library.